Three scenarios for the post-COVID world of work

 Scenario Three: Staff returning to work

-Staff returning into the workplace will become more of a familiar concept come August 3rd and thereafter, in response to the government’s advice…
+Staff returning into the workplace became a more familiar concept on Monday, August 3rd in response to the government’s advice…

 That said, it’s important to consider which roles and tasks can be done from home – this might involve doing things differently and not assuming a role cannot be based at home.

 If however, a return to the workplace is necessary, ensure that you are and continue to follow government protocol.
 For instance, a Covid-19 risk assessment is essential, results of which must be shared with your staff as it’s essential that your staff are aligned on return to work plans.

 From providing masks, hand sanitiser, deep cleaning within the business, putting one-way systems in place, keeping employees the correct distance apart etc. – such provisions should be in place as well as documented.